 - a.
 Lie within RV-RW-BEAM.

 - b.
+At no point be less than 10mm distant to the Exhaust Tailpipe once fully defined in accordance to Article 3.8.2.

+- c.
 In any Y plane:

 - i.
 Contain no more than two sections.

-- ii.
-The section may not contain any concave radius of curvature smaller than 50mm
+- The section may not contain any concave radius of curvature smaller than 50mm

-- c.
-The Rear Wing Beam must be arranged such that when viewed from above no more than 40,000 mm2 of RS-RW-BEAM may be visible. - d.
-Outboard of Y=175, the normal to any point of the profile surface must not subtend an angle greater than 15° to a Y plane.
-Inboard of Y=175mm, the normal of any points to the profile surface must not subtend an angle greater than 60° to a Y plane. - e.
+- d.
+The Rear Wing Beam must be arranged such that when viewed from above no more than 40,000mm2 of RS-RW-BEAM may be visible per side of the car. - e.
+Outboard of Y=175, the normal to any point of the profiles surface must not subtend an angle greater than 15° to a Y plane.
+Inboard of Y=175mm, the normal of any point to the profiles surface must not subtend an angle greater than 60° to a Y plane. - f.
 Once the profiles have been fully defined, a Gurney of up to 20mm may be fitted to the trailing edge of the rearward most profile.

-3.10.5 Rear Wing Endplate Body
+3.10.4 Rear Wing Endplate Body